productmanagers/productmanagers.github.io/blog/_posts/2014-03-18-how-do-you-get-a-job-with-no-prior-pm-experience.md

 * Read voraciously (books, blogs, everything)
 * Start a blog and share your thoughts on the industry

-We have seen an exampl of some of these ideas by [Samuel Hulick](http://www.samuelhulick.com/) who focuses on tear-downs of onboarding process of various products on a site called [User Onboarding](http://www.useronboard.com/onboarding-teardowns/).
+We have seen an example of some of these ideas by [Samuel Hulick](http://www.samuelhulick.com/) who focuses on tear-downs of onboarding process of various products on a site called [User Onboarding](http://www.useronboard.com/onboarding-teardowns/).

 ###What PMs Say
 From prior events, we have heard advice directly from PMs in our local community.